 NEC patients require medical care and in many cases also surgical interventions that increase hospital expenditures and prolong length of stay.
 The economic burden of NEC has been evaluated to be almost 20 percent of the total cost of the initial care of all newborns in the US, and represents approximately USD 5 billion spent annually on NEC.
 Moreover, those infants who survive NEC may face serious lifelong sequelae, which eventually decrease their quality of life and generate further costs to the patient and society.
 In the light of this, a preventive therapy for NEC such as IBP-9414 would therefore be expected to indirectly reduce these healthcare expenses.
 IBT intends to demonstrate these benefits to support reimbursement for IBP-9414 in the prevention of NEC from caregivers, insurance companies and pharmaceutical authorities.

-Since 2012, ten published clinical trials that enrolled more than 2,800 infants has indicated proof-of-concept of the clinical potential of Lactobacillus reuteri to prevent NEC.
+Since 2012, thirteen published clinical trials that enrolled more than 4,000 infants have indicated proof-of-concept of the clinical potential of Lactobacillus reuteri to prevent NEC.
 The table below shows a summary of studies using Lactobacillus reuteri showing clear clinical signal for the reduction in NEC incidence.